Last updated on November 28th, 2023.

 Breathing and Physical Health

-Not only is breathing essential to living, but its quality is necessary to living well.
+Breathing is essential to living, and its quality is necessary to living well.
 First, let’s deconstruct the physical anatomical actions during breathing:

-- The diaphragm (a muscle just below the lungs) and the intercostal muscles (group of muscles between the rib bones) are responsible for your breathing, and allow the lungs to function.
+- The diaphragm (a muscle just below the lungs) and the intercostal muscles (a group of muscles between the rib bones) are responsible for your breathing and allow the lungs to function.

-- Upon inhalation (breath in), the diaphragm and intercostal muscles contract and pull down and away from the lungs, which provide more room for the lungs to expand and fill with air.
+- Upon inhalation (breath in), the diaphragm and intercostal muscles contract and pull down and away from the lungs, which provides more room for the lungs to expand and fill with air.

-- Upon exhalation (breath out), the diaphragm and intercostal muscles compress and curve into the lungs, which help the lungs to expel and push out the air.
+- Upon exhalation (breath out), the diaphragm and intercostal muscles compress and curve into the lungs, helping the lungs expel and push out air.

 Breathing is an automatic process.
 In the brain, the respiratory center located at the brainstem controls breathing.
 Mostly, the medulla is responsible for sending the message from the spinal cord to the respiratory muscles to breathe in and out.
-Further, the pons and other chemical responses in the body regulate breathing, involuntarily, by monitoring oxygen and carbon dioxide levels in the body.
+Further, the body’s pons and other chemical responses regulate breathing involuntarily by monitoring oxygen and carbon dioxide levels in the body.

 Deep breathing increases oxygen levels and activates the parasympathetic nervous system (PNS).
 The PNS is the body’s natural method of physiologically calming a person after the flight or fight response: